ess-dive-workspace/essdive-workspace-guide/02_new_repository.md

 # Chapter 2 - Starting a new repository

 ## Starting a new repository
 We welcome new repositories from ESS-DIVE users that are creating software, documents, or tools related to the ESS-DIVE repository.
-Prior to creating a new repository, please email ESS-DIVE support to express your interest in contributing to the community space.
+Prior to creating a new repository, please email ESS-DIVE support to express your interest in contributing to the workspace.

-When you are ready to start a new repository on the ESS-DIVE Community Space click the green "New" button on the Community Space homepage.
+When you are ready to start a new repository on the ESS-DIVE Workspace click the green "New" button on the Workspace homepage.

 ![](images/start_repo_1.png)

 On the next screen, you will be prompted to create a name for your repository.
 We encourage you to pick a repository name that is short and **uses dashes between words**.
-For example, the name of this repository is community-repo-guide.
+For example, the name of this repository is essdive-workspace-guide.

 ![](images/repo_name.png)

 Scrolling down the page, you can enter a description for your repository and then choose whether your repository is public or private.
-In the interest of creating open and freely available community resources, we ask that all repositories are publicly available.
+In the interest of creating open and freely available  resources, we ask that all repositories are publicly available.

 ![](images/public_repo.png)